toddcf/code-snippets/deployment/1-pre-deployment-checklist.md

 ### Validate HTML

-1. Paste each file's code (one file at a time) into https://validator.w3.org/#validate_by_input.
+1. Paste each file's code (one file at a time) into: https://validator.w3.org/#validate_by_input
 2. Make any corrections necessary until the results come back clean.